tombenner/nui/README.md

 Usage
 -----

 After dropping in NUI, you can modify your app's styling by simply editing NUIStyle.nss.
+If you want to avoid modifying NUI's files, you can copy NUIStyle.nss into your app, rename it (e.g. MyTheme.nss), then replace `[NUISettings init]` with `[NUISettings initWithStylesheet:@"MyTheme"];` (step 4 in Installation).

-Due to the nature of UIKit's usage of simple UI components within more complex UI components, NUI doesn't style some UIKit components in some rare cases.
-If you need to apply styling for these cases, you can simply use NUIRenderer:
+Due to the nature of UIKit's usage of simple UI components within more complex UI components, NUI doesn't style some UIKit components in some very rare cases.
+If you ever need to apply styling for these cases, you can simply use NUIRenderer:

     [NUIRenderer renderButton:myButton];

-If you want to specify a style class in this call, you can do this like so:
+You can specify a custom style class, too:

     [NUIRenderer renderButton:myButton withClass:@"LargeButton"]

-To make `LargeButton` inherit from `Button`, use `@"Button:LargeButton"`.

 *N.B.
 NUI used to require that you make your elements inherit from a NUI class, but this is no longer the case.
 See "Migrating From Subclasses To Categories" below for details.*